 My approach in the classroom is active, project-based learning.
 I developed my pedagogical approach as a participant in Preparing the Professoriate (PTP), an immersive, flagship program at NC State, in which Ph.D. students co-teach with a faculty member for a semester and teach their own courses the following semester.

 I co-taught “Introduction to Ecology” to over 200 undergraduate students in fall 2015, functioning essentially as a professor.
-Historically, this course had a traditional structure; students attended lectures and labs, and interacted with the instructor minimally.
+Historically, this course had a traditional structure; students attended lectures and labs and interacted with the instructor minimally.
 This approach left many students behind on core topics, notably natural selection, biogeography, and predator-prey interactions.
 My focus was to improve student comprehension through “flipping the classroom”, i.e., I provided independent learning exercises on these topics, and we spent class time discussing concepts students found challenging.
 For each topic, students worked through learning modules outside of class that recreated classic ecological experiments in a video game format (URL: simbio.com).
 At the end of each exercise, students submitted questions, and I developed five-minute lectures on the topics they found challenging.
 This approach improved learning in measurable ways; test scores increased from previous years, as did evaluations of the course.

-During this experience, I learned how to implement that latest active learning techniques and am now uniquely qualified to apply them in future classrooms.
+During this experience, I learned how to implement the latest active learning techniques and am now uniquely qualified to apply them in future classrooms.
 I also have had the unique experience of designing and implementing my own course.
 After co-teaching this large lecture class, I designed and taught two sections of an urban ecology course to a smaller group of advanced undergraduates.
 Students learned to read scientific papers, identify creative aspects of research, and assimilate scientific information into a project that communicated findings to the public.
-Students covered a wide range of topics, from a video on sea gull ecology in landfills to infographics on the effects of habitat fragmentation on insect communities and how media has changed perceptions of biodiversity.
+Students covered a wide range of topics, from a video on seagull ecology in landfills to infographics on the effects of habitat fragmentation on insect communities and how media has changed perceptions of biodiversity.
 The success of these projects affirmed that this is how I will teach going forward: students will learn by engaging their creativity to create products that communicate research findings.

 I have developed three key strategies that I consider essential to my pedagogy: